Hypochlorite: Stability

-This reaction is exothermic and in the case of concentrated hypochlorites, such as LiOCl and Ca(OCl)2, can lead to a dangerous thermal runaway and potentially explosions.
+This reaction is exothermic and in the case of concentrated hypochlorites, such as LiOCl and Ca(OCl)2, can lead to dangerous thermal runaway and is potentially explosive.

 The alkali metal hypochlorites decrease in stability down the group.
-Anhydrous lithium hypochlorite is stable at room temperature; however, sodium hypochlorite has not been prepared drier than the pentahydrate (NaOCl·(H2O)5).
-This is unstable above 0 °C; although the more dilute solutions encountered as household bleach possess better stability.
+Anhydrous lithium hypochlorite is stable at room temperature; however, sodium hypochlorite is explosive as an anhydrous solid.
+The pentahydrate NaOCl·5H2O is unstable above 0 °C, although the more dilute solutions encountered as household bleach are more stable.
 Potassium hypochlorite (KOCl) is known only in solution.

 Lanthanide hypochlorites are also unstable; however, they have been reported as being more stable in their anhydrous forms than in the presence of water.
 Hypochlorite has been used to oxidise cerium from its +3 to +4 oxidation state.

 Hypochlorous acid itself is not stable in isolation as it decomposes to form chlorine.
 Its decomposition also results in some form of oxygen.

 Reactions with ammonia

 Hypochlorites react with ammonia first giving monochloramine (NH_{2}Cl), then dichloramine (NHCl_{2}), and finally nitrogen trichloride (NCl_{3}).